-Family Illness - If there is an illness or a medical, optometric or dental service or examination in your immediate family requiring your attendance, you may use your accumulated sick leave not to exceed 120 hours in any one calendar year.
-The appointing authority may approve an exception to the 120-hour limit; however, the request must be in writing and accompanied by a certification from a health care provider that verifies the need.
-In addition, an employee is not subject to this 120-hour limitation if the leave is approved under the Family and Medical Leave Act.
-Immediate family (with regard to family illness) is defined as an employee's parents, spouse, children (regardless of age), brothers, sisters, grandparents, great-grandparents, uncles, aunts, nephews, grandchildren, nieces, great-grandchildren and stepparents; and, if they are living in the employee's household, the employee's father-in-law, mother-in-law, son-in-law, daughter-in-law, grandfather-in-law, grandfather-in-law, grandfather-in-law, great-grandfather-in-law, grandson-in-law, granddaughter-in-law, nephew-in-law, niece-in-law, great-grandson-in-law, grandson-in-law, granddaughter-in-law, nephew-in-law, niece-in-law, great-grandson-in-law, great-granddaughter-in-law, step-parents and step-children.
+If there is an illness or a medical, optometric or dental service or examination in your immediate family requiring your attendance, you may use your accumulated sick leave not to exceed 120 hours in any one calendar year.
+The appointing authority may approve an exception to the 120hour limit; however, the request must be in writing and accompanied by a certification from a health care provider that verifies the need.
+In addition, an employee is not subject to this 120hour limitation if the leave is approved under the Family and Medical Leave Act.
+Immediate family (with regard to family illness) is defined as an employee's parents, spouse, children (regardless of age), brothers, sisters, grandparents, great-grandparents, uncles, aunts, nephews, grandchildren, nieces, great-grandchildren and stepparents; and, if they are living in the employee's household, the employee's father-in-law, mother-in-law, son-in-law, daughter-in-law, uncle-in-law, aunt-in-law, brother-in-law, sister-in-law, grandson-in-law, granddaughter-in-law, nephew-in-law, niece-in-law, great-grandson-in-law, and great-granddaughter-in-law.
 (NAC 284.5235, 284.558)

-Death in the Family - If a member of your immediate family dies, you may use your accumulated sick leave not to exceed 5 working days for each death.
+Death in the Family

+If a member of your immediate family dies, you may use your accumulated sick leave not to exceed 5 working days for each death.
 The appointing authority may approve additional time in instances where extended travel is involved.
-Immediate family (with regard to a death in the family) is defined as an employee's parents, spouse, children, brothers, sisters, grandparents, great-grandparents, uncles, aunts, nephews, grandchildren, nieces, great-grandchildren, father-in-law, mother-in-law, son-in-law, daughter-in-law, grandfather-in-law, grandmother-in-law, uncle-in-law, aunt-in-law, brother-in-law, sister-in-law, grandson-in-law, granddaughter-in-law, nephew-in-law, niece-in-law, great-grandson-in-law, great-granddaughter-in-law, step-parents and step-children.
+Immediate family (with regard to a death in the family) is defined as an employee's parents, spouse, children, brothers, sisters, grandparents, great-grandparents, uncles, aunts, nephews, grandchildren, nieces, great-grandchildren, father-in-law, mother-in-law, son-in-law, daughter-in-law, grandfather-in-law, grandmother-in-law, great-grandmother-in-law, uncle-in-law, aunt-in-law, brother-in-law, sister in-law, grandson-in-law, granddaughter-in-law, nephew-in-law, niece-in-law, great-grandson-in-law, great-grandson-in-law, step-parents and step-children.
 (NAC 284.562)

-Sick Leave Payoff - Upon retirement, voluntary termination, or death while in public employment, you or your beneficiaries are entitled to payment for your unused sick leave in excess of 30 days up to the following maximum amounts providing you have at least 10 years of service:
+Sick Leave Payoff

+Upon retirement, voluntary termination, or death while in public employment, you or your beneficiaries are entitled to payment for your unused sick leave in excess of 30 days up to the following maximum amounts providing you have at least 10 years of service: